-If you like the idea of the Hodgepodge Hash, you’ll love the Veggie Dump Frittata!
-You basically just use any veggies you have on hand that need to be cooked up.
+For the frittata you basically just use any veggies you have on hand that need to be cooked up.
 She lines a cast iron skillet with thinly sliced potatoes and then uses the veggies and eggs to complete the meal.
 I think this would make a great breakfast, lunch or dinner!

 This Deconstructed Apple Sausage recipe has so many options.
 You can serve it with eggs, avocados, hashbrowns or applesauce.
 Those are only a few options.
 Having a basic recipe that can be used so many ways will definitely help the success rate of sticking to the Whole 30!